maximefauure/mfaure_Houdini_tools/README.md

 # mfaure_Houdini_tools

+hda made in houdini
+presets I m using often

-Personnal hda make for houdini feel free to use
+feel free to use